 ~ — for short non-AS sequence.

 Next line shows the expected A/B map as prescribed by monomer class.
 The real map may sometimes deviate from the expected one.

-Next line shows suprachromosomal family classification determined according to monomeric classes in the sequence.
+Next line shows suprachromosomal family (SF) classification determined according to monomeric classes in the sequence.